ch99q/xd-tailwindcss/README.md

-# Tailwindcss for Adobe XD
+# Tailwind CSS for Adobe XD
-Ever just wished you had an asset library for tailwind in your favorite prototyping tool, right... here it is!
+Ever just wished you had an asset library for Tailwind CSS in your favorite prototyping tool, right... here it is!
 Available for everyone.

 ![Tailwindcss for Adobe XD](/screenshot.png?raw=true "Tailwindcss for Adobe XD")